barrymoore/artemisia/lib/Arty/GFF3.md

 ## new

      Title   : new
-     Usage   : Arty::VCF->new();
+     Usage   : Arty::GFF3->new();
-     Function: Creates a Arty::VCF object;
+     Function: Creates a Arty::GFF3 object;
-     Returns : An Arty::VCF object
+     Returns : An Arty::GFF3 object
      Args    :

+# PRIVATE METHODS

+## \_initialize\_args

+    Title   : _initialize_args
+    Usage   : $self->_initialize_args($args);
+    Function: Initialize the arguments passed to the constructor.
+In particular set all attributes passed.
+For most classes you will just need to customize the @valid_attributes array within this method as you add Get/Set methods for each attribute.
+    Returns : N/A
+    Args    : A hash or array reference of arguments.

 ## \_process\_header